NuevoFoundation/workshops/content/english/ml-machine-learning/_index.md

 - What do you have to do to improve a skill? 🤔

-{{% expand "**Click to show answer**" %}}
+{{% notice "**Click to show answer**" %}}

 Repetition.

 Always remember, "practice makes perfect".
 Similar to humans, machines can do the same.

-{{% /expand %}}
+{{% /notice %}}

 - Why are you able to know that something will happen again?
 Or that something similar will happen? 🤔

 {{% expand "**Click to show answer**" %}}

 Our brains are excellent when it comes to [recognizing patterns](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4141622/).
 We are able to identify the things in our environment that, once combined, allow us to know that something may happen again.

 - If you are running very fast without control?
 Will you fall if you take a mistake?

 - If you see  **2 * 2** written so many times ?
 Are you able to guess that the answer is 4?

 - If you start to get a headache and high body temperature?
 Are you able to guess that you are sick?

 Your brain has grown accustomed to looking at events and memorizing the factors that can lead to specific outcomes (i.e; If I see **2 * 2** written in a board I know the answer is 4).
-Similar to humans, machines are able to collect information, predict outcomes and improve their predictions based on historical data .
+Similar to humans, machines are able to collect information, predict outcomes and improve their predictions based on historical data.

 {{% /expand %}}